 { INDEX \f "a" }

-The index created by this field will only included those index entries that use the \f switch followed by the letter "a".
+The index created by this field will only include those index entries that use the \f switch followed by the letter "a".

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (12137) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (12137) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Multiple Indexes in a Document.

 Author Bio